cssr-tools/pycopm/README.md

 pip install -r dev-requirements.txt
 ```

-See the [_installation_](https://cssr-tools.github.io/pycopm/installation.html) for further details on building OPM Flow from the master branches in Linux, Windows, and macOS, as well as the opm Python package.
+See the [_installation_](https://cssr-tools.github.io/pycopm/installation.html) for further details on building OPM Flow from the master branches in Linux, Windows, and macOS.

 ## Running pycopm
 You can run _pycopm_ as a single command line: